iamvenkat1003/AI_final-project./README.md

 ## How to Run the App Locally

 ### Install Requirements
+we can either do
-pip install torch torchvision transformers gradio matplotlib
+pip install -r requirements.txt pip install torch torchvision transformers gradio matplotlib

+##  To Run the App
 To Run the App
 python app.py
 Once launched, open your browser and go to http://127.0.0.1:7860 on the browser.